The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs: Conclusion

 \looseness=-1 In this work, we show how short-task benchmarks may give the illusion of slowing progress for modern language models.
 We show that scaling model size increases the number of turns a model can execute, while sequential test-time compute increases the length of tasks a model can perform on a single turn.
 Together, these contribute to dramatically increasing horizon lengths for LLMs.

 \textbf{Limitations.} As with any ``synthetic'' task~\citep{AllenZhu-icml2024-tutorial, poli_mechanistic_2024-1, chollet2024arc} used for a controlled study of LLM capabilities, there are a few limitations of our setup.
-It does not reflect complexities and sources of error arising in real agentic tasks with a large number of possible actions.
-In such settings, the number of actions and the accuracy of each action can both vary based on the plan, requiring more careful consideration.
-It would be interesting future work to study the self-conditioning effect when doing diverse actions instead of repeating the same ones.
-Our results are observations about pretrained LLMs, and not inherent properties of transformers, so they might change with task-specific finetuning.
 Improvement on our task is necessary, but not sufficient for long-horizon execution on real-world tasks.
-Finally, our current task accuracy metric does not account for self-correction.
+It does not reflect the complexities and sources of error arising in real agentic tasks with a large number of possible actions.
+In such settings, the number of actions and the accuracy of each action can both vary based on the plan, requiring more careful consideration. \begin{newchanges} Another issue in more complex tasks could be the possibility of multiple distinct correct plans, such that even if we provide a plan to the model, it could deviate from it while being correct.
+This is not possible in our controlled study, as using the wrong keys would likely lead to a wrong outcome.
+In \Cref{sec:realselfcondn}, we demonstrate how self-conditioning is a significant failure mode for LLM agents even in realistic benchmarks like ALFWorld \citep{ALFWorld20}, GAIA \citep{gaia}, and WebShop \citep{webshop}.
+Our results are observations about current LLMs, and not inherent properties of transformers, so they might change with task-specific finetuning.
+Particularly, the single-turn task in \Cref{sec:thinking} is in theory parallelizable, which we discuss further and propose pathways to future-proofing via more inherently sequential tasks in \Cref{sec:sequentiality}. \end{newchanges} Finally, our current task accuracy metric does not account for self-correction.
 In tasks where mistakes are acceptable and easy to undo, self-correction is a promising direction to improve long-horizon execution.

 \textbf{Outlook.} Scaling up the length of tasks a model can complete would be a major step towards realizing the true potential of general, open-ended agents~\citep{raad2024scaling}.
 If they are trained in simulated environments created with generative models~\citep{bruce2024genie}, maintaining accuracy over a long-horizon becomes doubly important.
 By showing long-horizon execution can be studied on simple tasks, we hope to inspire more research on this capability, as it is an increasingly important capability in the era of experience~\citep{silver2025welcome}.